Mohpann/Mohpann/README.md

  - 📖Current high school senior
  - 💭Computer science student
- - ⌨️Currently designing a resposive website using ReactJS as part of an internship program
+ - ⌨️Currently designing a responsive website using ReactJS as part of an internship program
  - 🎾Competitive Tennis player
  - 🎮Avid gamer